 I speak English, Malay

-Meet Pak Mazin, the keris maker of Kuala Kangsar, and l discover how he keep this ancient cultural heritage kept alive.
+Meet Pak Mazin, the keris maker of Kuala Kangsar, and discover how he keeps this ancient cultural heritage kept alive.
 In this workshop, you will also experience making a keris the traditional way.

 Keris is a traditional Malay weapon and spiritual object, which is said to possess magical powers, as evident in folktales.
 Some blades are said to carry good luck while others carry bad luck.
 They may be used for display, as a talisman, a sanctified heirloom, a ceremonial accessory and a status symbol.